FRANCE UNDER THE ALLIES BOMBS

-After 4 years of Nazi occupation, the French welcomed the liberation of their territory by the allied forces.
-Immediately afterwards, they focused entirely on the reconstruction of the country, occulting the dark years of the war.
+After 4 years of Nazi occupation, the French welcomed the liberation by the Allied forces.
+Immediately afterward, they focused entirely on the reconstruction of the country, occulting the dark years of the war.

-But as the years went by, and thanks to historical research, questions began to emerge.
-Indeed, French cities were heavily bombed by the allied aviation, but was the sacrifice of the civilian population really necessary?
-Were there strategic mistakes and why were they not acknowledged?
+But as time went by, and thanks to historical research, questions began to emerge.
+Indeed, French cities were heavily bombed by Allied aviation, but was the sacrifice of the civilian population necessary?
+Were there strategic mistakes, and why were they not acknowledged?

 Through the tragic destiny of 3 cities (Le Havre, Royan, and Rouen), this collection opens a dark and still little-known page of WWII.